Send us a message

 Manually tracking revenue recognition under ASC 606 is a recipe for headaches and potential errors.
 It’s time-consuming, complex, and leaves you vulnerable during an audit.
 Automating the process isn't just a nice-to-have; it's a strategic move that frees up your team to focus on growth instead of getting bogged down in spreadsheets.
 By setting up the right systems, you can ensure compliance, improve accuracy, and gain a much clearer picture of your company's financial health.
 The key is to approach automation with a clear plan, focusing on the right technology, seamless data flow, and simplified reporting.
 Let's walk through how to make that happen.

-Find the Right Technology
+Choosing the Right Automation Technology

 The first step is to find software that’s built to handle the complexities of ASC 606.
 Relying on spreadsheets or generic accounting software often creates more problems than it solves.
 You need a tool that gives you a complete view of your entire revenue cycle, from the initial contract to the final payment.
 Look for ASC 606 automation software designed specifically to manage performance obligations, allocate transaction prices, and recognize revenue according to the five-step model.
 The right platform will do the heavy lifting for you, ensuring every calculation is accurate and compliant, so you can have confidence in your financial data.